asynkron/protoactor-website/hugo/content/docs/placement-strategies.md

 ### Is unique for a given ID

-Use a virtual actor with the ID as part of its name.
+This strategy involves using a virtual actor with a unique identifier (ID) as part of its name.
+This ensures that each actor is unique and can be individually addressed within the cluster.
+This strategy is typically used when you need to maintain a unique instance of an actor for each entity in your system.

 ```mermaid
 graph TB